Regular Season Bids

 - Officials registered with your club.
 Please check FAST- Officials to make sure a.) your officials are currently registered, b.) your officials are listed with the correct certification, and c.) your officials are listed with the correct (your) club.
 Any errors or omissions should be reported to Dave Pite, Officials Chair.
 Changes to officials’ club affiliation and/or certification will not be accepted after the bid deadline.

 - Letter of Intention from "guest" officials.
 If your club is without a referee and/or starter for the meet you intend to host, you are required to supply Program Operations will a letter of intent from a guest official(s).
 This may be done by the guest official sending the letter of intent directly to Program Operations by the bid deadline.
-Penalty Regarding Letter of Intent for Guest Officials: Effective February 2019, bids received listing guest Meet Referees must submit the accompanying letter of intent by March 23, 2022.
+Penalty Regarding Letter of Intent for Guest Officials: Effective February 2019, bids received listing guest Meet Referees must submit the accompanying letter of intent by the bid deadline.
 Bids without a letter of intent will be declined by Program Operations and the bidder will be given the opportunity to bid on an off-calendar meet.

 The following information is required to submit a bid: